 The anomaly of a particular service in the microservice system can propagate to and affect other services.
 The main reason is that the return result of the upstream call is determined by that of the downstream call.
-For example, in the case of Fig. 1, when the performance of service C degrades, it will cause an increase in response time, the duration of $B \xrightarrow{call} C$ increases, and so does the duration of $A \xrightarrow{call} B$.
-Similarly, if service C cannot handle B's request due to overloading and returns an exception, it usually results in an exception of $A \xrightarrow{call} B$.
-This does not mean that the downstream call will cause the anomaly of the upstream call may be caused by the anomaly of the downstream call.
+For example, in the case of Fig. 1, when the performance of service C degrades, it will cause an increase in response time, the duration of $B \rightarrow^{call} C$ increases, and so does the duration of $A \rightarrow^{call} B$.
+Similarly, if service C cannot handle B's request due to overloading and returns an exception, it usually results in an exception of $A \rightarrow^{call} B$.
+This does not mean that the downstream call will cause the anomaly of the upstream call in every performance issue, but the anomaly of the upstream call may be caused by the anomaly of the downstream call.